 But Dashiell knew his mind, what he enjoyed and what he wanted to do musically.
 He’d retained his artistic integrity, and — like Edmonson — was an intelligent man with a good sense of humor and strong opinions.
 Following popular tastes of the day had never been a big factor for either man, and Dashiell’s liner notes reflected that:

 “Who is speaking for the people who don’t get glassy-eyed and snap their fingers and say ‘yeeaahhh, baby’ when one of the paisley crowd drops some obscure verbal hallucination?
 So many noisemakers have been telling the American people to ‘listen’ that the American people really have started to listen.
 There are a lot of noncompartmentalized people who like to listen, and I like to talk to them.”

-Singers speak through the language of song, and this LP offered up ten tracks for listeners to chew on.
+Singers speak through the language of song, and this LP offered up ten tracks for listeners to ponder.
 The variety is good, with one number from his B&T days, a couple blues chestnuts, three foreign language tunes (two in French from the late, great Gilbert Bécaud) and three songs from younger composers (Randy Newman, Jesse Colin Young and Gordon Lightfoot).
-Dashiell’s version of “Seasons in the Sun” (with a very tasty guitar intro reminiscent of B&T’s “Raspberries, Strawberries”) predated the schmaltzy Terry Jacks version by six years, but both of them learned it — as Bob Shane used to say in concert — off an old Kingston Trio album (1963′s A Time to Think).
+Dashiell’s version of “Seasons in the Sun” (with a very tasty guitar intro reminiscent of B&T’s “Raspberries, Strawberries”) predated the schmaltzy Terry Jacks version by six years, but both of them probably learned it, as the KT’s Bob Shane used to say in concert, “off an old Kingston Trio record (1963’s A Time to Think).”

 Here’s the songlist as it appeared on the LP: